What Does a VPN Actually Hide, and Who From?

 The same is true for anyone with router-level access.
 That means using a VPN can hide your browsing activity from employers, parents, landlords, school and college administrators, Starbucks, and anyone else eavesdropping on an unprotected WiFi network.

 EXPERT TIP: One common misconception is that a VPN hides your Google search history from your ISP.
 In fact, your Google searches are already hidden from your ISP, even when you don’t use a VPN.
-That’s because Google uses HTTPS to secure your searches, which means your ISP can detect that you’re using Google but it can’t see the specifics of your query.
+That’s because Google uses HTTPS to secure your searches, which means your ISP can see that you’re using Google but it can’t see the specifics of your query without further analysis.

 Most ISPs keep logs of your browsing history whenever you don’t use a VPN.
 In many countries, such as the UK and Australia, they are required to do so by law.
 This poses a number of different threats: